 NOTE: When catching a fly ball the fielder should shout 'My Ball, My Ball' and wave off other players trying to catch the ball.
 Outfielders have priority over infielders when going for a fly ball because a player coming in to catch the ball can see both the ball and the other player.
 A fielder moving out to catch the ball cannot keep their eye on the ball and on a player moving in The middle infielders have priority over the corner fielders and all other fielders have priority over the pitcher.

 When throwing the ball it's important to get some forward momentum by stepping forward as you throw.
 Make sure that you use the whole of your body to help propel the ball forward, the more power you can get from your legs and waist the less strain you put on your arm

 Backing up in the field is universally agreed to be a Good Thing but what does it mean in practice ?
 At it's most general it means that all fielders should be alert to the fact that other fielders make mistakes and be ready to deal with the results of other fielders mishaps.

 It's a baseball cliche that there's no play called standing around.
 Every fielder should be active when the ball is in play, fielding the ball, covering a base, preparing to receive a throw, or backing up another player who is fielding or receiving the ball.
-In the photograph below third base has missed the ball, but the damage will be limited because both the short stop and the outfielder behind are pushing across at speed to cover the miss.
+In the photograph below right field has missed the ball, but the damage will be limited because right centre is pushing across at speed to cover the miss.

 Each position in the field has it's own characteristics and the fielder should be aware of their special responsibilities, click on a position to read a bit more: